 - The walk up from Haworth Station to the village and onward to the Bronte Parsonage is steep and cobble-stoned.
 In wet conditions, the cobbles are very slippery!

-- The Parsonage is wonderful to visit, but it’s an old property with lots of stairs and no ramps or wheelchair access
+- The Parsonage is lovely to visit, but it’s an old property with lots of stairs and no ramps or wheelchair access

 Places to Visit Nearby

 Are you a Bronte fan too?
-Do you have a favourite sister?
-Or a favourite book?
-Or have you been to Haworth?
+Who is your favourite Bronte sister or favourite book?
+Maybe you’ve been to Haworth?
 As always, we’d love to know your thoughts.